k-sauvee/chutney/docs/docs/documentation/actions/micrometer.md

     ```

 === "only gaugeFunction"
-    Supposing that we have class with a static methode that return an int.
+    Supposing that we have class with a static method that return an int.

     ``` java
     public class MyClass {